 Keyman language overview

 The Keyman keyboard programming language is a language designed around transforming inputs to outputs, through rules rather than through static tables.
-Source files have the .kmn extension.
+Source files have the .kmn extension and are text files.

 Rules, comments and metadata in Keyman keyboard files are terminated by the end of a line.